XavierEgan/3D_Pathtracer/readme.md

 Thats a `24.3/22.5 =` **1.08x speedup**

 ### Split Tri into CoreTri and Tri (1.16x speedup)
-This optimisation makes ray intersection checking faster since it stores a new struct, `CoreTri` (9 floats, 36 bytes) in a seperate array from `Tri`.
+This optimisation makes ray intersection checking faster since it stores a new struct, `CoreTri` (9 floats, 36 bytes) in a separate array from `Tri`.
 When the loop inside `getTriIntersection` runs, we get more cache hits.
-This is because when we arrange `CoreTri`s in contiguous memory, its more likely for data we need to be arranged on the same cache line.
-This means we are more likely to bring in the verticies (what we actually need for ray-tri intercept) into the cache, rather than bringing in UV's or other almost useless information (only usefull when we get a hit).
+This is because when we arrange `CoreTri`s in contiguous memory, it's more likely for data we need to be arranged on the same cache line.
+This means we are more likely to bring in the vertices (what we actually need for ray-tri intercept) into the cache, rather than bringing in UV's or other almost useless information (only useful when we get a hit).

-Its important to note that at 36 bytes, `CoreTri` is not aligned with cache lines meaning we may bring in part of the next `CoreTri` into the cache, but not the whole thing
+It's important to note that at 36 bytes, `CoreTri` is not aligned with cache lines meaning we may bring in part of the next `CoreTri` into the cache, but not the whole thing

 Final time after optimisation: `19.47s`\
 Thats a `22.5/19.47 =` **1.16x speedup**